grumdrig/slog/assembler_manual.md

 	.data 10 20 30

-In the case that *data* is a single value, which in turn is representable as an immediate, or in other words, if possible, the directive is implemented as a `push` instruction.
+In the case that *data* is a single value, which in turn is representable as an immediate (in other words, if possible), the directive is implemented as a `push` instruction.

 ### .jump and .branch

+The `.jump` and `.branch` directives simplify using the `jmp` and `branch` instruction, which have different semantics depending on whether immediate mode is used.
+So

+	.jump *label*

+and

+	.branch *label*

+Generate `jmp` or `br` instructions in whichever mode is appropriate to the distance of the branch.